facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 w. item w
 ///

-As noted in the ["additive rules"](#rules-of-addition), while we encourage users to generally not represent numerals such as **X** with **VIIIII**, we do not enforce the restriction.
+As noted in ["additive rules"](#rules-of-addition), while we encourage users to generally not represent numerals such as `X` with `VIIIII`, we do not enforce the restriction.
 The reason is for these specific edge cases.
 In these few instances ignoring this rule can help bypass this conflict.
-If you need to start or restart a Roman numeral list value consisting of a single numeral, we can use the flexibility in the rules to mitigate the issue.
+If you need to start or restart a Roman numeral list value consisting of a single numeral (that is not `I`), we can use the flexibility in the rules to mitigate the issue.
+Regardless of our input, browsers will render these list items in the more common, strict format.

 ```
 IIIII.
 Roman numeral V